VUEngine/vuengine.github.io/documentation/user-guide/debugging.md

 ASSERT(NULL != object, "ClassName::methodName: NULL Object");
 ```

 These macros should be used throughout the code to make debugging easier.
-Since the engine relies heavily on pointer usage, it is common to operate on a `NULL` pointer and get lost.
+Since the engine relies heavily on pointer usage, it is common to operate on a `NULL` or dangling pointer and get lost.

 For example, the engine protects some singleton methods to prevent unintended side of effects produced by modifying part of the global state of the program from where they shouldn't be modified.
 When trying to call the `reset` method of the `BgmapTextureManager` singleton, an exception will be thrown:

 <a href="/documentation/images/faq/exception.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Illegal method access"><img src="/documentation/images/faq/exception.png" width="500" /></a><br/>
 _Exception screen_

 When an exception is thrown, you're presented with some output that's meant to help you find the exact location that is causing the crash.
-Looking for the message in both your game code as well as the engine would be the quickest thing to do but should give you only a rough idea of the problem's root in most cases.
+Looking for the message in both your game code as well as the engine would be the quickest thing to do and should give you only a rough idea of the problem's root in most cases.

 The most important information in the exception screen are the LP and the message.
 The message usually shows the class and the method where an assertion failed, while the LP value represents the return point in the binary of the code that made the call to method shown by the message.